-To us, the message from the data is that the key to economic growth is talent.
+To us there are two clear message from the data we have just reviewed.
+(1) For Michigan to return to prosperity it must focus on accelerating employment earnings, particularly form the private sector.
+And (2) to accomplish that the key ingredient is talent.
 Quite simply, in a flattening world, economic development priority one is to prepare, retain and attract talent.